Skip to content

 When you eat CBD, you're absorbing the cannabinoids through the digestive system.
 Unfortunately, this isn't the most efficient way to get the benefits of CBD into your system.

 On the plus side, however, it is one of the gentler ways to get cannabinoids in your body since they pass through the gut and liver before entering your bloodstream.
+Similar to CBD oil, edibles such as CBD gummies can help with inflammation, pain, sleep, and anxiety.

 This is because the gut and the liver break down most of the active cannabinoids before they can enter the bloodstream and interact with CB1 and CB2 receptors in the central nervous system (CNS) and peripheral nervous system (PNS).